NelsonDane/auto-rsa/README.md

 `.env` file format:
 - `ALLY=ALLY_USERNAME:ALLY_PASSWORD`

+Ally requires a few days after a split before you may sell the share.
+Even, if you see it in your account, give it 2-3 days before you are able to sell.

 #### Chase
 Made by [MaxxRK](https://github.com/MaxxRK/) using the [chaseinvest-api](https://github.com/MaxxRK/chaseinvest-api).
 Go give them a ⭐
 - `CHASE_USERNAME`